dylibso/actism/README.md

   with:
     wasi: true # enable WASI access to all plugins
     input: '{"some": "data"}' # or `$(cat file.data)` etc. to be used as input to first plugin
-    output_type: text # or `bytes` used to tell the runner how to encode the final plugin's output
+    output_type: text # or `bytes` or  `json` used to tell the runner how to encode the final plugin's output
     steps: |-
       this is plugin 1 | https://.../plugin.wasm
       this is plugin 2 | ./path/to/local.wasm | override_function_name_to_call